Clarence Ward Archive (National Gallery of Art, Department of Image Collections)

 The Department of Image Collections (National Gallery of Art, Library) has contributed approximately 3900 images from the Clarence Ward Archive to the Artstor Digital Library.
 The selection focuses on Romanesque and Gothic architecture in France, as well as American architecture from the Colonial period to the early 20th century.

 The Department of Image Collections (National Gallery of Art, Library) is a study and research center for images of Western art and architecture with collections of over 15 million photographs, slides, negatives, microforms, and digital images.
-The department serves the Gallery's staff, members of the Center for Advanced Study in the Visual Arts, visiting scholars, and qualified researchers.
-Two archives from the Photograph Collection have been digitized and are now available in Artstor: the Clarence Ward Archive and the Foto Reali Archive.
+The department serves the Gallery's staff, members of the Center for Advanced Study in the Visual Arts, visiting scholars, and researchers.
+The Foto Reali Archive, also from the Department of Image Collections, is available in Artstor as well.